 #8 Have Afternoon Tea

-You can indulge in a delightful afternoon tea experience right in the heart of Blakeney.
-Both The Blakeney Hotel and the Blakeney Manor Coastal Hotel offer tantalizing options for this beloved British tradition.
+Enjoy a classic afternoon tea in the heart of Blakeney at The Blakeney Hotel or Blakeney Manor Coastal Hotel.

 #9 Relax at a Pub

 For a touch of history and Georgian elegance, venture to The Kings Arms.
 This venerable Norfolk inn and B&B, standing for over 250 years, sits just a stone’s throw from Blakeney Quay.
-A favourite among both locals and visitors, The Kings Arms exudes a timeless charm.
-Take a seat in their well-appointed beer garden, adorned with sturdy bench tables and even swings for the little ones.
+A favourite among both locals and visitors, The Kings Arms has a well-appointed beer garden, adorned with sturdy bench tables and even swings for the little ones.
 On sunny days, it’s a popular gathering place.

 Things to Do Near Blakeney